sentinel-seed/sentinel/src/sentinelseed/integrations/openguardrails/README.md

 ## Overview

 This integration provides two-way compatibility:
-1. **Use OpenGuardrails as backend** — Leverage OpenGuardrails scanners from Sentinel
+1. **Use OpenGuardrails as backend:** Leverage OpenGuardrails scanners from Sentinel
-2. **Register Sentinel as scanner** — Add THSP validation to OpenGuardrails pipeline
+2. **Register Sentinel as scanner:** Add THSP validation to OpenGuardrails pipeline

 ## Installation